auth0/docs/articles/quickstart/webapp/symfony/01-login.md

 ## Logout

-To log the user out, you have to clear the data from the session, and redirect the user to the Auth0 logout endpoint.
+To log the user out, you have to clear the data from the session and redirect the user to the Auth0 logout endpoint.
 You can find more information about this in the [logout documentation](/logout).

 Add this to your `src/AppBundle/Controller/DefaultController.php`.